zhrispineda/Settings-iOS/README.md

 # Settings-iOS
 A **work-in-progress** SwiftUI recreation of the iOS & iPadOS Settings app (Preferences.app).

-> [!IMPORTANT]
+> [!NOTE]
-> This project is focused on iOS & iPadOS 26 using Xcode 26.
-Use an older branch to deploy this project on iOS & iPadOS 18/Xcode 16 or earlier.
+> This project is focused on the latest public releases of iOS, iPadOS, and Xcode.
+Use an older branch to use older versions.

 ## Information
-- This personal project is a recreation of Apple's Settings app for iOS and iPadOS 26.1 (23B85).
+- Recreation of Apple's Settings app for iOS and iPadOS 26.1 (23B85).
 - All features within the app are only simulations and have no effect on the device outside of the app.
 - Features available within the app vary depending on the device model and its capabilities to make this recreation as accurate as possible.
 - In some panes, the app will load actual preference bundles internally using a view controller bridge (functionality and stability may vary).
 - Previous versions are available as their own branches in this repository, going as far back as 17.4.

+> [!CAUTION]
+> This project uses some private APIs that are not intended or supported for public use for demonstration purposes only.
+>
+> **Do not reuse any code in this project that has been identified as relying on private methods.**

 ## Preview